What's In Season in September for Northern California?

 Easily mistaken for Concord grapes since they look nearly identical, Thomcord grapes are actually a cross between the Thompson and Concord grape.
 One of the biggest differences between the two is that the Thomcord grape doesn’t have a skin that slips off easily like the Concord.
 It has a high sugar content, making it a great late-summer snack.
 Growers that supply us with these grapes include their phone number in every clamshell, so if you love them as much as we do, text the folks who grew them yourselves!

 Organic Delicata Squash

 This early winter squash is a favorite because of its quick and easy prep time.
 No fumbling around with the peeler — this sweet squash has edible skin!
 The best way to cook it is to slice into half moons and roast until brown on both sides.
 Drizzle with reduced balsamic and add your favorite seeds and arugula.

-Say Hay names these peppers because of their versatility.
-They're snackable raw packed into lunchboxes (they're not hot peppers), and sauté up nicely with onions as an accompaniment to summer sausages.
+Named after their versatility, these peppers make a great raw snack packed into lunchboxes (they're not hot peppers), and sauté up nicely with onions as an accompaniment to summer sausages.
 Roast them in the oven for a nice toast topping (we tried this out for lunch at HQ) or stuff and bake them with rice or meat for a more filling dinnertime dish.